GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/data.md

 Therefore, we recommend you don't worry about how `get_factories_single_tile` works for now.
-As we move through more advanced guides we will introduce additional details and complexities, and those can be reapplied to understand these funcitons, but knowledge of this function is not critical to using the software.
+As we move through more advanced guides we will introduce additional details and complexities, and those can be reapplied to understand these functions, but knowledge of this function is not critical to using the software.

 The `QuantityFactory` and `StencilFactory` types will be present in all your code, but once again you need not worry about how they function.
 For now, just remember that a `QuantityFactory`